-Planform code Description Definition SN Semi-natural River follows an irregular course showing no significant evidence of engineering modification of planform ST Engineered - straight River's course has been modified (engineered) to a straight planform ME Engineered - sinuous River's course has been modified (engineered) to a sinuous planform RE Recovering River's course has been modified by engineering (straight or sinuous) but the channel's plan (bank positions) is recovering to a more natural form through significant erosion or deposition of sediment Cross profile code Description Definition SN Semi-natural/recovered River cross section shows no significant evidence of engineering modificar (either no previous engineering or completely recovered from engineering) CL Cleaned (vegetation/ structures removed) River cross section shows no significant evidence of engineering modification but has a neat clean appearance as a result of cutting/pruning of vegetation and removal / reduction of other rough obstructions RE Restored River cross section has been modified (engineered) to a profile with a more natural appearance RS Resectioned River cross section has been modified to a smooth trapezoidal profile (usually to improve flood conveyance) but not obviously enlarged EN Enlarged River cross section has been enlarged (over widened / over deepened), usually accompanied by resectioning.
+Planform code Description Definition SN Semi-natural River follows an irregular course showing no significant evidence of engineering modification of planform ST Engineered - straight River's course has been modified (engineered) to a straight planform ME Engineered - sinuous River's course has been modified (engineered) to a sinuous planform RE Recovering River's course has been modified by engineering (straight or sinuous) but the channel's plan (bank positions) is recovering to a more natural form through significant erosion or deposition of sediment Cross profile code Description Definition SN Semi-natural/recovered River cross section shows no significant evidence of engineering modification (either no previous engineering or completely recovered from engineering) CL Cleaned (vegetation/ structures removed) River cross section shows no significant evidence of engineering modification but has a neat clean appearance as a result of cutting/pruning of vegetation and removal / reduction of other rough obstructions RE Restored River cross section has been modified (engineered) to a profile with a more natural appearance RS Resectioned River cross section has been modified to a smooth trapezoidal profile (usually to improve flood conveyance) but not obviously enlarged EN Enlarged River cross section has been enlarged (over widened / over deepened), usually accompanied by resectioning.
 At normal/low flows, overwidened channels have very shallow water, often only occupying part of the channel.
 TS Two-stage River cross section has been modified to include an large outer flood channel to accommodate floods with an inset smaller channel to accommodate non-flood flows.
-Three stage channels should be placed in this category Level of reinforcement categories (none, bed of bed).
-Predominant bank lominant level of reinforcement along a stretch is defined as one of six nly, one bank only, bed and one bank only, both banks only, both banks and reinforcement is recorded where reinforcement to any vertical extent up the lower bank) characterises all or most of the bank length in the surveyed
+Three stage channels should be placed in this category Level of reinforcement The characteristic / pred (none, bed only, one bar Predominant bank reinfo upper bank or lower ban lominant level of reinforcement along a stretch is defined as one of six categories nk only, bed and one bank only, both banks only, both banks and bed). orcment is recorded where reinforcement to any vertical extent up the bank (full, k) characterises all or most of the bank length in the surveyed stretch.